 That is for year one.
 Year two earnings could be much higher per tent since you don’t need to buy a new tent and furnishings, and your positive host reviews on the travel platform will hopefully help to secure even more bookings.

-Like any other business, the glamping business can be divided into the franchise, corporate, and private ownership.
+It is the core work in the initial stage of research.
+Different business models correspond to different business ideas, and the results of investment returns will be different.
+The specific work of each business model will vary.
+The specific work of each business model will vary.
+Like any other business, the glamping business can be divided into franchise, corporate, and private ownership.
 In previous years, the glamping business was operated according to one or more of these models.
 But in recent years, some changes have occurred in the glamping business, and some new business models have emerged.
 Read our blog "What Are Glamping Business Models" to learn more.

-There are many different glamping tent manufacturers that do different types of luxury tents, and glamping tents come in several varieties, shapes, and sizes.
-What’s more, there are a multitude of impressive features available.
+There are many different glamping tent manufacturers that make glamping-style tents, and glamping tents come in several varieties, shapes, and sizes.
+What’s more, there is a multitude of impressive features available.

 So, to avoid making mistakes when it comes to choosing the best one here are things that you need to look for in a glamping tent.
-This should be an easy task, but do not underestimate the power that high-quality, well designed tent can have on the success of your business.
+This should be an easy task, but do not underestimate the power that a high-quality, well-designed tent can have on the success of your business.

 Once your tent kits are on their way and your location is sorted, sketch out the services and facilities that you will offer.
-Plan and arrange field kitchen, toilets, bathrooms, onsite facilities (if any): reception area, laundry room, game room, hot tub, swimming pool, etc. Therefore, you must also have the relevant support accessories and facilities, like power supply system, when building the tents.
+These may include power systems, appliances, furniture, sewage systems, waste treatment equipment, sanitary facilities, and other relevant support accessories and facilities.
+Plan and arrange field kitchen, toilets, bathrooms, onsite facilities (if any): reception area, laundry room, game room, hot tub, swimming pool, etc.

 Now it’s time to give your glamping tent some character, comfort, and charm by choosing the furnishings and decorations that you think will attract guests.
 Pick a design style that you’d like your furnishings to match (i.e. boho chic, country-western, rustic, elegant and modern, shabby chic, etc.) and go shopping!

-Join professional glamping directory sites who have experienced teams and huge traffic, to help you attract more customers.
+Another way is joining professional glamping directory sites that have experienced teams and huge traffic, to help you attract more customers.